hello world!

 • Custom adult bracing for posture support and pain relief.

-• Targeted physiotherapy for strength, flexibility, and balance.
+• Targeted exercise for strength, flexibility, and balance.

 • Manual therapy and massage to reduce muscle tension.